 All Science students must attend lessons regularly and ensure they are conducting the CORE practicals.
 Participating in Core practicals is a required element of GCSE Science.
 Students have a place to record their core practical attendance in their work books.

 KEY STAGE 5

-In the sixth form all three sciences are offered at AS and A2 level.
-The exciting syllabi studied have led to a steady increase in the numbers studying the subjects over recent years.
+In the Sxth Form all three sciences are offered at AS and A2 level.
+The engaging specifications studied have led to a steady increase in the numbers of students studying the range of science subjects over recent years.
 The courses are made particularly relevant in the context of today’s society and discussion is positively encouraged.
 All ‘A’level courses have a series of ‘Must Do’ practicals that must be completed and recorded in the provided lab book.
 In addition, we provide an Applied Science option in which we study all 3 courses in a combination of exam, practical and portfolio.

 o Biology –OCR